3400-17/Bootstrap-Theme/milestones/milestone3.md

 This video is of our prototype for our chassis in acrylic.
 The maze is still solved though.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Doj1n4cUl8s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This video includes our GUI in it.
+Unfortunately the new version of the GUI does not work on our computers so we had to use the old version which still has trouble updating consistently.
+Regardless, our robot was able to correctly communicate the maze to the compuater.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NCDlGhC8zqY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Full Code

 ~~~